JonmarCorpuz/SecondBrain/Google Cloud/Cloud SQL.md

 Google's Cloud SQL is a fully managed relational database service that allows users to set up MySQL, PostgreSQL, and SQL Server databases on VMs without having to attend to database administration tasks

 * Used when data is structured and modeled for relational databases
-* Used for databases that don't need to scale horizontally
+* Used for databases that don't need to scale horizontally (Cloud SQL databases scale vertically)
+* Used when you have extremely large volumes of relational data or data that needs to be globally distributed while ensuring consistency and transaction integrity across all servers
 * Uses either SSds or HDDs
 * Provides automatic encryption for tables and backups
 * Supports automatic storage increase without downtime and point-in-time recovery